namhyung/uftrace/doc/uftrace-live.md

 :   Load necessary internal libraries from this path.
 This is for testing.

 -k, \--kernel
 :   Trace kernel functions as well as user functions.
-This is simply a shortcut to `--kernel-full --kernel-depth=1 --kernel-skip-out`.
+This is simply a shortcut to `--kernel-depth=1`.

 \--no-libcall
 :   Do not record library function invocations.
 The uftrace traces library calls by hooking dynamic linker's resolve function in the PLT.
 One can disable it with this option.